 A short circuit occurring in your device can be an indicator that there is something wrong with the box vape coil resistance.
 Usually, if the coil is causing your mod to short circuit it is because of a disruption in the current of energy and an error message should appear to warn you of the issue.

-Another way to check if your box mod is short circuiting is to check the ohm reading.
+Another way to check if your box mod is short-circuiting is to check the ohm reading.
 As a general rule of thumb, a coil will read anywhere between 1.5 and 3 ohms indicating the resistance.
 If your display is reading zero it is an indication that your coil is shorted.

-Prevent pressure build ups with consistent airflow
+Prevent pressure build-ups with consistent airflow

-Choosing the right batteries for box mods
+Choosing the right batteries for safety

 Lithium-ion batteries are probably amongst the most common when it comes to external vape batteries, and for good reason – they’re powerful!
 But most importantly, you want to be paying particular attention to the mAh (milliamp) and the amps.
 Milliamp indicates the battery life, whilst amps show how much power is deliverable in one go.

 But why do these factors matter?
-Typically, a box mod with high mAh batteries will have a lower discharge rate (meaning less Amperage and therefore less power).
+Typically, a mod with high mAh batteries will have a lower discharge rate (meaning less Amperage and therefore less power).
 That makes this type of battery ideal for devices with a lower wattage.
 However, for those looking for the perfect battery to fit in with their high wattage device, a lower mAh battery will have a higher Amperage and therefore more power.

-What resistance should my box vape coils be?
+What resistance should my mod coils be?

-If you’re interested in vaping with a box mod, then the chances are you’re familiar with Ohms.
+The chances are you’re familiar with Ohms.
 For those who aren’t, an Ohm is a unit of measurement.
 In this case, it is a way of measuring the electrical resistance of your box mods coil.
 A popular Ohm reading, or coil resistance, is between 2.4 and 2.8 – but what do the numbers mean?

 In short, vapers looking to achieve a warm vape experience that offers impressive amounts of vapor may operate with a lower ohm coil.
 However, the downside to these types of coil is that they make for a much dryer throat hit and can also damage the battery as well as drinking up your vape juice at a much faster rate.

-Higher ohm levels are much gentler on battery life as well as helping to prolong your e liquid.
+Higher ohm levels are much gentler on battery life as well as helping to prolong your e-liquid.
 The downside to reduced heat is less impressive clouds – so if that’s your thing then it may take a bit of trial and error to find what works best.

 One of the biggest selling points of any regulated box mod is the option for customisability.
 This extends all the way to the tank itself.
-For or the most part, you can switch up the way your box mod looks with different tanks thanks to the universal 510-threaded connection that comes as standard on most mods and tanks.
+For or the most part, you can switch up the way your kit looks with different tanks thanks to the universal 510-threaded connection that comes as standard on most mods and tanks.

-Whilst most of your favourite tanks and box mods will be interchangeable, there are a select few that should not be mixed as to avoid permanent damage to your battery.
+Whilst most of your favourite tanks and mods will be interchangeable, there are a select few that should not be mixed to avoid permanent damage to your battery.
 To avoid this, just be sure that the tank you’re opting for doesn’t require more wattage to operate effectively than your mod can offer.